kyangconn/FTPClient-Android/README.md

 FTPClient aims to evolve for greater compatibility with mainstream FTP servers.
 Currently, it has been tested for stability with Windows IIS servers.

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This application is licensed under the MIT License - see the LICENSE file for details.
 This application uses Apache Commons Net library, which is licensed under the Apache License 2.0.

 ## Acknowledgments
 Thanks to the Apache Commons Net library for providing essential FTP functionality.